Healthy aging includes physical, mental and social well-being.

 Age and dementia-friendly communities

-As people stay healthy and live longer lives, communities must adapt, helping to support health, ensure access to services and provide support to people of all ages.
-Age-friendly communities, livable communities, communities for all ages, dementia-friendly communities and other similar efforts work to engage organizations, businesses, individuals and governments in addressing the built and social environments to help ensure that communities provide good places to grow up and grow older.
+As people stay healthy and live longer lives, communities need to adapt.
+We must support health, ensure access to services and provide support to people of all ages.
+You may hear terms like age-friendly communities, livable communities, communities for all ages and dementia-friendly communities.
+These are all efforts to engage organizations, businesses, individuals and governments in addressing the built and social environments to make sure communities provide good places to grow up and grow older.

 -